eva-ics/eva4/README.md

 * **svc/controller-w1** requires [libowcapi](https://owfs.org/) and libow

+The ffi service (*svc/ffi*) must be built separately and never as a static binary, as it dynamically loads service libraries in runtime.

 The following services are not open-sourced (the source can be provided for mission-critical projects under an additional agreement):